ajschrand/nyt-answer-key/README.md

 The app is currently interactable via Command Line Interface (CLI).
 To start the app, download the code and run `python main.py` in the parent directory.

+The CLI will prompt you with a series of menu options that let you choose which game to play and how you want to play it.
+Enter a number on the menu to select its corresponding option until you have selected a game to play.
+Then, follow the instructions printed for that game.

 # Games